EEG Electrode Placement: Fixed vs. Variable

 Eeg Electrode Placement Comparision

-How to select an EEG with variable or fixed electrode placement
+How to select an EEG with customizable or fixed sensor layout?

-• Phase 1 - Exploratory research phase: use in-lab research-grade technologies (EEG headsets with variable sensor layouts and higher sampling rates) to understand human behavior in controlled situations.
-At this step, the priorities are to obtain EEG data with a large number of sensors, with high coverture of the brain, and with very high resolution and accuracy.
+• Phase 1 - Exploratory Research Phase: During this phase, researchers employ in-lab research-grade technologies, such as EEG headsets with customizable sensor layouts and higher sampling rates.
+The primary objective here is to gain insights into human behavior in controlled environments.
+Therefore, priorities include obtaining EEG data with a large number of sensors, comprehensive coverage of the brain, and high resolution and accuracy.

-• Phase 2 - Optimization of the application: use EEG signal processing techniques to understand where and how the neural correlates underlying the behavior can be measured.
+• Phase 2 - Optimization of the Application: In this phase, EEG artificial intelligence and signal processing techniques are applied to understand where and how the neural correlates underlying behavior can be measured.
+Researchers analyze the data collected in the exploratory phase to identify relevant brain regions and activity patterns.

-• Phase 3 - Application-oriented phase: use out-of-lab research and application technologies (EEG headsets with fixed sensor layouts) to understand human behavior in natural scenarios.
-In this case, the priority is to have an easy-to-use and comfortable EEG recording technologies, with sensors only over the relevant brain areas (measuring only the brain activities we need to measure), with mobility and resistance to artifacts (to handle free movement).
+• Phase 3 - Application-Oriented Phase: During this phase, researchers transition to using out-of-lab research and application technologies, which may include EEG headsets with fixed sensor layouts.
+The focus shifts to understanding human behavior in natural settings.
+Here, the priority is to use easy-to-use and comfortable EEG recording technologies with sensors placed only over the relevant brain areas.
+These systems should offer mobility and resistance to artifacts to handle free movement effectively.

-Notice that there is a clear analogy of this research pipeline with the use of wet-EEG (wet electrodes that use saline or conductive gel) or dry-EEG headsets (no use of saline or conductive gels), see how to select a wet vs dry EEG).
-The main application focus of wet-based EEG (with variable layouts) is usually complementary to dry-EEG (with fixed layouts), as they are used in different stages of this research pipeline.
+It's worth noting that this research pipeline has a clear analogy with the use of wet-EEG (wet electrodes that use saline or conductive gel) or dry-EEG headsets (without the need for saline or conductive gels), see tips for selection here.
+Wet-based EEG systems with variable layouts are typically complementary to dry-EEG systems with fixed layouts, as they serve different stages of the research pipeline.

 How to Select A Eeg Headset